-However, during visits of less than three months you may carry out certain work-related activities without holding a work permit.
+However, during visits of less than 90 days you may carry out certain work-related activities without holding a work permit.
 Read more about visa and work permit.

 Read more about the general conditions for granting a visa and read more about how to apply for visa.